 About Cohen Veterans Bioscience

-Cohen Veterans Bioscience is a national, nonpartisan 501(c)(3) research organization dedicated to fast-tracking the development of diagnostic tests and personalized therapeutics for the millions of veterans and civilians who suffer the devastating effects of trauma-related and other brain disorders.
-To support & learn more about our research efforts, visit this page
+Cohen Veterans Bioscience is a national, nonpartisan 501(c)(3) research organisation dedicated to fast-tracking the development of diagnostic tests and personalised therapeutics for the millions of veterans and civilians who suffer the devastating effects of trauma-related and other brain disorders.
+To support & learn more about our research efforts, visit this page.

 The GPDF, comprised of members from the academic, non-profit, government, publishing and industry sectors, is a joint US and European initiative to encourage global collaboration to address the challenge of ensuring that preclinical research is reproducible, robust and translatable to support disease research utility for clinical research and development.
 More info.

 View here previous Best Negative Data Prize winners.